Strategic Rebate Management at Conklin Metal Industries: Unlocking Vendor Opportunities

 In addition to their extensive use of spreadsheets, Conklin had recently undergone an ERP conversion.
 Before that, they had employed various data analytical tools.
 While the ERP conversion presented abundant data resources, it also brought about numerous uncertainties.
 Questions arose regarding the accuracy of the data received, the appropriateness of the information extracted and the correctness of calculations performed.
 With so many components involved in handling their data, there were multiple factors to consider and manage.

-Brennan says, “At Conklin, we were fortunate to have a data analyst named Randy Delp.
+Hall says, “At Conklin, we were fortunate to have a data analyst named Randy Delp.
 When Randy and I began collaborating and delving into the intricacies of our work, things started falling into place.
 While I possessed a solid understanding of the business aspect, Randy brought his expertise in handling data.”

-Together, Randy and Brennan bridged the gap between business knowledge and data analysis and embarked on a journey to identify the problems that needed solving and determine the appropriate solutions.
+Together, Randy and Hall bridged the gap between business knowledge and data analysis and embarked on a journey to identify the problems that needed solving and determine the appropriate solutions.
 They carefully examined the data sources, ensuring they were accurate and aligned with their objectives.
 They also assessed the connection between their ERP system and the corresponding database to ensure seamless integration.
 This collaborative effort led them to embark on various initiatives, such as streamlining their ERP system and addressing areas that required improvement, including rebate management processes.

 However, it has been a lengthy journey, spanning over two years, dedicated to sorting through and analyzing the data, determining what is relevant and what is not and establishing the appropriate destinations for different data sets.
 It required careful consideration to determine the best course of action and effectively utilize the gathered information.